KittiKovacs/Quahog_Bulletin-MS3/README.md

 #### Giving different rights to users
 I wanted Admin to have rights to create a post in the Admin category, and all other users to every other category.
-In order to achieve this I had to figure out how to filter the dropdown list.
-After several different versions I managed to find a solution, which meant I researched Jinja templating and syntax extensively.
+In order to achieve this I had to figure out how to filter the dropdown list .
+I first specified which category the Admin user should have access to by using an if statement; and second I created an if statement inside a for loop for every other user, excluding the category I don't want them to be able to use by using a != operator.

-#### Saving posts
+#### Favorite posts
-#### Categories page
-Many issues during development came from the fact that I left room for creating a new category which made the development process longer than I expected.
+To create an option for marking posts as favorites and displaying them on the User's profile page I required guidance from my Mentor as I wasn't able to find a useful example that I could study.
+The solution was to create a new key-value pair in the user object "favorite_posts" which takes the post_ids as values.
+This is used in the save_post function in the application so that if the save button is clicked it updates the user's object.

 ## Deployment